Architectural Facade Elements: A Complete Guide to How They Are Made

 Thin-wall decors

-The thickness of the layer forming the element does not directly determine either the strength or the weight.
-However, it is necessary to keep it in mind in order to be clear how to fix the decor.
+The thickness of the layer that forms the element does not directly determine its strength or its weight.
+Even so, you need to keep it in mind to understand how the element should be fastened.

 Type of binder